 Today’s employers know this, and they know that to keep the best employees they have to offer them more than just their base salary.
 As a result, employers are more likely to fill out employment packages to boost the value of a job at their firm by offering non-traditional perks.

-If your employer is open to it, flexibility can play a huge part in improving your overall work life balance.
+If your employer is open to it, try asking to work some days of the week at home or for a change in hours.
+Flexibility can play a huge part in improving your overall work-life balance.

 While financial resources may be limited at your company, often space is not.
-Instead of asking for a pay rise, you can consider asking your employer for a better office to work from.
-Remind them that where you work has an enormous impact on how you work, affecting your ability to focus and your overall productivity, which means the design of your office is of utmost importance.
+Instead of asking for a pay rise, you can consider asking your employer for a better office or workspace.
+Where you work has an enormous impact on how you work, affecting your ability to focus and your overall productivity, which means the design of your office is of utmost importance.

 Your job title is more than just a definition of your responsibilities.
 Your position title conveys your level of authority and responsibility within an organisation.
 Being labelled as someone of a higher level in the company is distinguishing and allows for greater access and recognition.